mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-stzstring-emptiness.md

 // Getting the position
 nPosition = substr("ring", val) #--> 1

-// Removing the character at that position
-? substr("ring", nPosition) #--> "ing"
+// Removing the character at that position using Softanza ?
+Q("Ring"=.RemoveAt(nPosition) #--> "ing"
 ```

-Here, val being empty leads to mistakenly identifying position 1 (first character) as a valid match, resulting in an unintended modification.
+Here, `val` being empty leads to mistakenly identifying position 1 (first character) as a valid match, resulting in an unintended modification.

 **Softanza’s Secure Approach:**